Benjamin Cowburn: Biography

 Cowburn was born on 13 March 1909.
-He had arrived in Paris, aged eight with his parents, and studied at a British school in Boulogne-sur-Seine and then at a Lycée.
+He had arrived in Paris with his parents, aged eight, and studied at a British school in Boulogne-sur-Seine and then at a Lycée.
 He later studied electrical engineering and worked for the American firm, Foster Wheeler, building distillation plants for oil refineries all over France.

 In the task of passing as a Frenchman, Cowburn had some difficulty.
 During his time in France, three different people asked him innocently if he were English as he spoke French with an accent.
 Cowburn was described by author Clare Mulley as short, stocky, and taciturn, "the very picture of a 'dour north-countryman.'"
 Moreover, he was blunt spoken with a "directness of manner" that was "disconcerting."
 He was known for his fondness of telling off-color ("blue") stories which made him popular in the officer's mess while in England.
 In early 1944, in Algiers, he was in charge of training SOE agent Christine Granville to be deployed in France but the charismatic "diva" and Cowburn, the "great performer," did not get along.
 M.R.D.
 Foot later said that Cowbourn's outspokenness probably prevented him from getting the honors that many of his peers in the SOE received, although some of them were "not half his worth."